ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 3.10.5
 ```

-Installing a new version of Python is as simple as `pyenv install`:
+Installing a new version of Python is as simple as `$ pyenv install`:

 ```shell-session
 $ pyenv install 3.10.6